 Vinegar will kill weeds?
 Yep!
 A recipe for vinegar weed killer is posted on several gardening sites.
-The problem is, it is not a very effective herbicide.
+The problem is that it is not a very effective herbicide.

 The lack of weed control options has been very frustrating for organic farmers, gardeners and homeowners who do not want to use synthetic pesticides.

 The idea of using household vinegar as an herbicide is very appealing, it’s natural, inexpensive and readily available, but household vinegar is not strong enough to kill most weeds while horticultural vinegar will burn down many.

 Horticultural vinegar works very well on annual weeds that will not re-sprout from underground roots or shoots and perennial weeds that are less than 3 weeks old.
 It is an option to consider for non-selective weed control.
 However, in most places where a gardener would apply non-selective weed control, a mix of annual and perennial weeds are present and there are better, safer options.